 Welcome to Shardlow Marina & Caravan Park

-Situated in a rural setting in the historic canal-side village of Shardlow lies our Liesure Marina, Touring Caravan & Holiday Home site.
+Situated in a rural setting in the historic canal-side village of Shardlow lies our Leisure Marina, Touring Caravan & Holiday Home site.
 Situated upon the river Trent and within a stones throw of both the river Derwent and Trent & Mersey Canal.
-There are walks galore for the active, plenty of oportunities to go fishing both in the locality and in designated areas within our marina and Smithy's Bar and Restaurant on site.
+There are walks galore for the active, plenty of opportunities to go fishing both in the locality and in designated areas within our marina.
+And there is also Smithy's Bar and Restaurant on site.

 Leisure & High Usage Moorings are available in the marina, please check our moorings page for more details.